777arc/textbook/content/sampling.rst

 Quadrature Sampling
 *************************

 The term "quadrature" has many meanings, but in the context of DSP and SDR it refers to two waves that are 90 degrees out of phase.
 Why 90 degrees out of phase?
-Well we will see first hand, but first consider how two waves that are 180 degrees out of phase are essentially the same wave, with one multiplied by -1.
+Consider how two waves that are 180 degrees out of phase are essentially the same wave with one multiplied by -1.
 By being 90 degrees out of phase they become orthogonal, and there's a lot of cool stuff you can do with orthogonal functions.
 For the sake of simplicity, we use sine and cosine as our two sine waves that are 90 degrees out of phase.

 Next let's assign variables to represent the **amplitude** of the sine and cosine.
 We will use :math:`I` for the cos() and :math:`Q` for the sin():